ibm-aur-nlp/PubLayNet/README.md

 ## Headlines

+`03/Dev/2019` - Pre-trained Faster-RCNN model and Mask-RCNN model are [released](pre-trained-models).

 `25/Nov/2019` - [**PubTabNet**](https://github.com/ibm-aur-nlp/PubTabNet) is released!
 PubTabNet is a large dataset for image-based table recognition, containing 568k+ images of tabular data annotated with the corresponding HTML representation of the tables.
 Table regions are identified using the same algorithm that generates PubLayNet.

 `01/Nov/2019` - Our paper ["PubLayNet: largest dataset ever for document layout analysis."](https://arxiv.org/abs/1908.07836) receives the [**best paper award** at ICDAR 2019](http://icdar2019.org/award/)!